GitGodDim/terraform-urban/README.md

 3) need to create GCS before deployment process because backend requires to be before deployment process ( need to create separate folder with only gcs.tf file and start deployment process from here OR terraform apply -target=module.gcsmodule )
 4) need to configure DNS and SSL for the production needs
 5) need to create container registry before the infrastructure creation
-6) need to make code changes to allow prometheus to collect metrics
+6) need to make code changes to allow prometheus to collect metrics, also this means that ingress controller will be needed